Adjectives - They Can Compare!

 Adding the words very and more helps us understand that we are talking about -- and comparing -- two different restaurants.

-Most comparative adjectives end in -er.
-For example:
+Most comparative adjectives end in -er, like these examples.

 • taller